josejuansanchez/research-notebook/http_streaming/http_adaptive_streaming.md

 With the increase of Internet bandwidth and the tremendous growth of the World Wide Web, the value of delivering audio or video data in small packets has diminished.
 Multimedia content can now be delivered efficiently in larger segments using HTTP.

 ### DASH-AVC/264

+In order to help speed adoption of MPEG-DASH, the DASH Industry Forum4 proposed a reduced specification, which was limited to a single Codec (AVC/h.264) and narrowed the options available within the MPD.
+This specification is known as DASH-264.5 As part of the DASH Industry Forum, Digital Primates was charged with building the DASH-264 reference client.

 * [DASH Industry Forum &raquo;](http://dashif.org)
 DASH-IF believes that DASH-AVC/264 supports the Internet streaming main use cases better than any existing proprietary solution.